Promoting and supporting French innovation

 Innovation is one of France’s major comparative advantages on the international economic stage.

 In 2017, the government set itself the goal of making France a “Start-up Nation”, announcing the creation of a breakthrough-innovation fund with an endowment of €10 billion.
-This fund, which is financed by the transfer of State assets, comes on top of the major investment plan of €57 billion over five years, which aims to foster the ecological transition and digital transformation, and to enhance training and business competitiveness.
+This fund, which is financed by the sale of government assets, comes on top of the major investment plan of €57 billion over five years, which aims to foster the ecological transition and digital transformation, and to enhance training and business competitiveness.

 Programmes to help French start-ups expand internationally and to attract foreign companies to the French innovation ecosystem, support the achievement of these goals.
-With the support of its network, the Ministry for Europe and Foreign Affairs develops programmes for innovative companies and, more generally, all players in innovation (competitiveness clusters, technology transfer acceleration companies – SATTs, incubators, accelerators, etc.).
+With the support of its network, the Ministry for Europe and Foreign Affairs develops programmes for innovative companies and, more generally, all players in innovation (clusters, technology transfer acceleration companies – SATTs, incubators, accelerators, etc.).

 A number of programmes have been developed by the diplomatic network since 2005, in close cooperation with the agencies Bpifrance and Business France.
 They seek to support French and foreign innovative companies (start-ups and growing SMEs):